sanskardudhe09/sanskardudhe09/README.md

 ### Hi there 👋
-I'm Sanskar, a CS Graduate from College of Engineering Pune.
+I'm Sanskar, a CS Graduate from College of Engineering Pune working as a Software Engineer.
  * 🔭 I’m currently exploring new technologies and software tools.
  * 👯 I’m looking to collaborate in software and web dev projects.
  * 📫 Reach me at: [sanskardudhe2018@gmail.com](mailto:sanskardudhe2018@gmail.com)